Adit – An entrance to a mine, generally a horizontal tunnel.

 Cap Rock – Formation overlaying the ore or vein stone.

-Carbonate – A geological formation which carries silver ore, and from 5 to 70 percent. of lead.
+Carbonate – A geological formation that carries silver ore, and from 5 to 70 percent. of lead.

 Carboniferous – Containing coal.

 Chilean Mill – A machine, somewhat like the arrastra, in which heavy stone wheels turn about a central shaft and crush ore.